Exact Convergence Rate Analysis of the Independent Metropolis-Hastings Algorithms: Preliminaries

-An MH algorithm using an independent proposal is called the Independent Metropolis-Hastings (IMH) algorithm, which is the main focus of our paper.
+To implement Algorithm \ref{alg:MHMC}, one needs to specify a transition kernel $q$.
+Some common choices include the independent proposal, the random-walk proposal, the Metropolis-adjusted Langevin algorithm (MALA).
+An MH algorithm using an independent proposal is called the Independent Metropolis-Hastings (IMH) algorithm, which means the proposal kernel $q(x,y) = p(y)$ is independent of the current position.
 The IMH algorithm is one of the most commonly used MCMC algorithms.
-Some modern applications of IMH algorithm include the Adaptive IMH \cite{holden2009adaptive} and the Particle IMH \cite{andrieu2010particle}, \cite{middleton2019unbiased}.
+Some modern variants and applications of IMH algorithm include the Adaptive IMH \cite{holden2009adaptive} and the Particle IMH \cite{andrieu2010particle}, \cite{middleton2019unbiased}.
+Moreover, IMH algorithms are routinely used as a component of auxiliary Monte Carlo methods, such as the Pseudo-marginal Monte Carlo sampler \cite{andrieu2009pseudo}, \cite{andrieu2015convergence}.